-- Continue developing and implementing a Community Involvement Plan for the duration of the RA. - · Continue developing/amending the scope of work as the RA progresses.

-- · Continue site security as necessary based on conditions. - · Mobilizing additional personnel and equipment. - Re-delineating work zones and decontamination area as work progresses - Performing air monitoring and implementing dust control and suppression for worker protection and public health, as needed. - Excavating soil contaminated with PCBs and other collocated contaminants. - Treating and disposing surface/ground water accumulated in excavated areas if necessary. - Conducting onsite decontamination of larger debris, and segregating hazard-free debris. - Developing a traffic management plan for the disposal of hazardous wastes and incoming clean soil.
-The plan will be discussed and agreed upon with city and MBTA officials. - Conducting post-excavation soil characterization to verify and document conditions that remain - Providing and placing geotextile fabric and warning barrier across excavation areas. - Transporting and disposing of contaminated soil at EPA approved disposal facilities.
-Removing and disposing other hazardous substances discovered during this removal action. - · Backfilling excavated areas and capping the excavated footprint of the Site. - · Repairing response related damages; and - · Demobilizing resources.
+- Continue developing and implementing a Community Involvement Plan for the duration of the RA. - Continue developing/amending the scope of work as the RA progresses. - · Continue Site security as necessary based on conditions. - Mobilizing additional personnel and equipment. - · Re-delineating work zones and decontamination area as work progresses. - Continue performing air monitoring and implementing dust control and suppression for worker protection and public health, as needed. - Continue excavating soil contaminated with PCBs and other collocated contaminants. - If necessary, treating and disposing surface/ground water accumulated in excavated areas. - Conducting onsite decontamination of larger debris, and segregating hazard-free debris. - Administering traffic management plan for the disposal of hazardous wastes and incoming clean soil. - · Conducting post-excavation soil characterization to verify and document conditions that remain - Providing and placing geotextile fabric and warning barrier across excavation areas - Transporting and disposing of contaminated soil at EPA approved disposal facilities.
+Removing and disposing other hazardous substances discovered during this removal action. - · Backfilling excavated areas and capping the excavated footprint of the Site. - Repairing response related damages; and - Demobilizing resources.